working-group-two/engineering-blog/pages/career.md

 *   **Backend and front-end developers** with experience and passion for real time communication services, security, and scalable services

 Having telco domain knowledge is not a requirement.

+**If you are interested in any of these postions or if you think you are a good fit for another role, let us get to know you, please send us a short discription about you to career@wgtwo.com.**